-Your choices in the questionnaire indicate that you may feel a certain amount of tension, as you realize that you may be perceived as not being very inclusive, but your heart remains true to values you were taught and respect.
-Because much of the world is changing, you may feel compelled to be more understanding with others' perspectives, but this doesn't come easy to you, and you may feel frustrated or impatient.
-Of course, you wish there would be a solution that might make everyone happy, one that accommodates diverse ways of seeing the economy, ecosystems, humans, and the planet, but you don't think this may be realistic.
+Because much of the world is changing, you may feel compelled to be understanding with others' perspectives, but this doesn't come easy to you, and you may feel frustrated or impatient.
+Of course, you wish there would be a solution that might make everyone happy, but you wonder if this may be realistic.
+Do you sometimes ask yourself if you may be perceived as not being very inclusive?